Bynder/cw-wordpress-plugin/README.md

 This section describes how to install the plugin and get it working.

 1. Upload `gathercontent-import` to the `/wp-content/plugins/` directory
-1. Activate the GatherContent plugin through the 'Plugins' menu in WordPress
+1. Activate the Content Workflow plugin through the 'Plugins' menu in WordPress
-1. Click on the menu item "GatherContent"
+1. Click on the menu item "Content Workflow"
 2. Link your accounts.
-You will need to enter your GatherContent account URL (e.g. http://mywebsite.gathercontent.com) and your personal GatherContent API key.
-You can find your API key in your [Settings area within GatherContent](https://gathercontent.com/developers/authentication/).
+You will need to enter your Content Workflow account URL (e.g. http://mywebsite.gathercontent.com) and your personal Content Workflow API key.
+You can find your API key in your [Settings area within Content Workflow](https://gathercontent.com/developers/authentication/).

 For more detailed installation instructions please visit our [Help Centre](http://help.gathercontent.com/importing-and-exporting-content#wordpress-integration).